Kyrgyz nationalist wins landslide victory in presidential poll

 Before toppling the government of President Sooronbai Jeenbekov in October, similar violent protests deposed presidents in 2010 and 2005.
 Another former head of state, Almazbek Atambayev, is under arrest on corruption charges.

-“I voted against everyone because it makes no difference for ordinary people who is in charge, everyone lies to us,” Bakyt, a 52-year-old power engineer who only gave his first name, said.
+The planned reform, if successful, will make Kyrgyzstan’s political system similar to that of its fellow ex-Soviet and mostly ethnically Turkic neighbours, such as Kazakhstan and Uzbekistan, which have been run by strongman leaders for decades, with fewer political freedoms but also less unrest.

-Reporting by Olga Dzyubenko; Writing by Olzhas Auyezov; Editing by Richard Pullin and Alexander Smith
+Reporting by Olga Dzyubenko; Writing by Olzhas Auyezov; Editing by Richard Pullin, Alexander Smith and Barbara Lewis

 Our Standards: The Thomson Reuters Trust Principles.